Geophysical Applications in Near Surface (GAINS)

 GAINS 2026

-For a detailed Curriculum Outline, scroll down or click here
+For a detailed Curriculum Outline and registration, scroll down to Course Curriculum or click here

 For questions or additional information, email [email protected].

-Prior to each module, an invitation to meet via Zoom will be sent with the pertinent information necessary to attend.
 Registration is required.
+Prior to each module, you will receive an invitation to register for the Zoom meeting.
 Once registered, an email containing information about joining the meeting will be sent.

 Frequently Asked Questions